-Electrocution is among the most-frequent and the most-dangerous risks that construction workers face on a daily basis.
+Electrocution is among the most frequent and most-dangerous risks that construction workers face on a daily basis.
 According to the Occupational Safety and Health Administration’s (OSHA) list known as the “Fatal Four,” electrocution is the third-leading cause of death on construction sites.
 Among the wide variety of safety violations existing on construction sites, three of the top 10 involve risks for electrocution.

 If you have suffered electrocution injuries on a construction site in the Denver area, or if you have lost a spouse or other loved one due to electrocution, our team is here to help.
 Our construction accident lawyers have recovered millions of dollars in compensation for individuals and families who have been injured and lost loved ones in situations where someone else is to blame.
 We can get to the bottom of what happened, even as the construction company and insurance company try to deny your rights.
 We are committed to fighting for injured workers and their families, and we will do what it takes to win the compensation you deserve.